vitomaz-msft/DataSyncMetadataCleanup/README.md

 # SQL Data Sync Cleanup scripts
-Don't run this unless advised by SQL Data Sync support team
+Don't run any of these scripts unless advised by SQL Data Sync support team